rohitm007/hello-world/README.md

 Hello everyone!
 I'm here to change the world.

 I'm here to learn coding
-I'll take Artificial Intelligence to a new level.
+and I'll take Artificial Intelligence to a new level.